-Contests are a great way to promote your social commerce and customer loyalty programs.
+Contests are a great way to promote your social commerce and Kundentreue programs.
 Whether your contests are on your site, offline, or on any of the popular social media networks, their success is primarily dependent upon two things: planning and marketing.
 In this article I will cover planning: incentives, contest platforms, and the information you need to collect.
 In the next article I will discuss tried and tested ways to market your contests.

 Companies who utilize contests see on average 34% increase in their fan base.